-South Carolina's pivotal role in the US Revolution is well documented throughout the state, mostly around Camden and near Kings Mountain and Cowpens near the NC state line, where much of the fighting took place.
+South Carolina's pivotal role in the US Revolution is well documented throughout the state, mostly around Camden and Kings Mountain as well as Cowpens near the NC state line, where much of the fighting took place.
 While most of these key battles and sites are maintained by the National Parks system, there are four state parks dedicated to telling these Revolutionary stories.

-The state park dedicated to telling the Revolutionary history of Jackson and his family is located near his birthplace in the state's Olde English district.
-The exact location of Jackson's birth is uncertain.
+Dedicated to telling the Revolutionary history of Andrew Jackson and his family, Andrew Jackson State Park is located near his birthplace in the state's Olde English District.
 His uncle's farm where he was born was along the state line, which has changed a little since Jackson's day.
-It is important to note that Jackson considered himself a native South Carolinian (though that could have been as much a political move as one of geographical accuracy as Jackson had to quell the state's first attempt at nullifying a federal law it did not like.)

 Today, Musgrove Mill offers an interpretive center to explain the ins and outs of this small but important battle that bolstered morale in the South Carolina backcountry between the defeat at Camden and the victory at Kings Mountain.
 The park hosts a Living History weekend each spring with reenactors.